Categorification of DAHA and Macdonald polynomials: Introduction

-We work out by direct computation the detailed descritption of the Demazure functors $\sD_i$ in~\S\ref{sec::Demazure::all} which has to be done carefully for the case $\fg=\msl_2$ (\S\ref{sec::sl_2},\S\ref{sec::super::Ind}).
-We compute the iterated superpositions of the corresponding abelian functors for sufficiently dominant weights in \S\ref{sec::Demazure::modules}.
-The modules we describe are found be cyclic and may be viewed as the generalization of the Demazure modules and generalized Weyl modules introduced in~\cite{FM}.
+A categorification of the Affine Hecke Algebra is detailed in~\S\ref{sec::proof}.
+We begin with an explanation of the common methods in~\S\ref{sec::strategy} and prove the categorification of each equality in separate subsections.

-The proof of the categorification theorem for the affine Hecke algebra is contained in~\S\ref{sec::proof}.
-We start with an explanation of the common methods in~\S\ref{sec::strategy} and prove the categorification of each equality in a separate subsection.
-The exception is~\S\ref{sec::Duality} where we prove an intermediate result on duality between induction and coinduction which is used several times later in the text.
+A categorification of the Cherednik symmetrization operator $\hP_{\tJ}$ is proposed in~\S\ref{sec::symm::categorify}, where we also derive different properties of the derived induction $\LInd_{\tJ}$.